 - kidney failure

-The healthier you are prior to surgery, the less likely you are to develop complications, according to the Mayo Clinic.
+The healthier you are before surgery, the less likely you are to develop complications.
 Chronic conditions such as kidney disease, diabetes, or respiratory distress may cause prolonged healing or other complications detailed above.

-Coronary bypass surgery is highly successful in most patients.
-According to University of Southern California’s Keck School of Medicine, grafts retain effectiveness for between 10 and 12 years in many cases.
-However, it’s important to remember that the operation doesn’t remove the damaged portion of your artery or repair other areas where plaque accumulates.
-Overall recovery also depends on adopting a healthy lifestyle to keep the remaining arteries clear.
+Coronary bypass surgery is highly successful for most people.
+For many people, grafts are effective for 10 to 12 years.
+During this surgery, your doctor doesn’t remove the damaged portion of your artery or repair other areas where plaque accumulates.
+Therefore, overall recovery also depends on adopting a healthy lifestyle to keep the remaining arteries clear.

-Recovery from a heart bypass begins in the intensive care unit, where your vital signs, oxygen levels, and blood pressure will be monitored continuously.
+Recovery from a heart bypass begins in the intensive care unit (ICU), where your vital signs, oxygen levels, and blood pressure will be monitored continuously.
 You can expect fatigue and significant pain and tenderness at the incision sites.

-Full recovery from a coronary bypass can be measured in months rather than weeks.
 You might not feel completely healed, rested, and like yourself until three months after surgery.
 Similar to the length of your hospital stay, recovery from a conventional bypass takes longer than minimally invasive measures.
-You may require home care by a spouse, parent, or friend, as even walking short distances can be difficult during the first month after your bypass.
+You may require care by a spouse, parent, or friend because even walking short distances can be difficult during the first month after your bypass.

-Schedule follow-up appointments according to your surgeon’s recovery schedule to assess your physical and emotional health and discuss any issues around returning to work or school.
-You may be able to drive, resume normal activities (including sex), and lead a normal life within three to eight weeks post-surgery.
-However, your overall health and the type of surgery performed will greatly determine this.
+Schedule follow-up appointments according to your surgeon’s recovery schedule.
+During these appointments, your doctor can assess your physical and emotional health and you can discuss any issues with returning to work or school.
+You may be able to drive, resume normal activities (including sex), and lead a normal life within three to eight weeks after your surgery.
+However, your overall health and the type of surgery performed will greatly determine how long this takes.